The fate of Earth and Asgard hang in the Balance as Thor, Beta Ray Bill, and tons of guest-stars do battle Surtur and his horde of invading demons!

 As Simonson keeps all his artwork, we’ve got a complete storyline with The Mighty Thor issues 349-354, including covers!
-Plus issue 380 that was inked by Sal Buscema which featured every page as a splash.
+Plus issue 380 that was inked by Sal Buscema with every page a splash.
 Also included is a small gallery section of various Thor and Beta Ray Bill illustrations.
 A complete package if there ever was one.

 Scans are clean and clear; no softness or blurring.
 Small uses of correction fluid, along with a moved word balloon and an erased world balloon.
 Simonson’s inks are consistently black, but Buscema’s inks show gradients.
 No notes on

 The production is IDW excellence: thick matte paper stock in a sewn binding.
-Most pages lay flat when center is smoothed.
-The book comes shrink wrapped in a cardboard case with a small colour sticker showing cover and UPC.
+Most pages lay flat when the center is smoothed.
+The book comes shrink-wrapped in a cardboard case with a small colour sticker showing the cover and UPC.